SpectoLabs/hoverfly/readme.md

 ## Hoverfly + hoverctl

 Hoverctl is a command line interface for Hoverfly.
-It uses the Hoverfly REST API to control local and remote Hoverfly instances and manage Hoverfly data.
+It uses the Hoverfly REST API to control local or remote Hoverfly instances and manage Hoverfly data.

 ## Quickstart